asyncapi/modelina/examples/generate-kotlin-models/README.md

-# Kotlin Enums
+# Kotlin Data Models

-A basic example of how to use Modelina and output a Kotlin enum.
+A basic example of how to use Modelina and output a Kotlin data model.

 ## How to run this example